Travelling with a firearm for hunting or competition

 If you are travelling across Swedish border to hunt or compete with a firearm, you must always report that you are bringing a firearm, silencer or ammunition.

-Depending on whether you are travelling between Sweden and another EU country, or between Sweden and a non-EU country, you make this declaration in different ways.
+Depending on whether you are travelling between Sweden and another EU country, or between Sweden and a country outside the EU, you make this declaration in different ways.

 When travelling with a firearm, you must always carry your Swedish firearm licence or your European Firearms Pass.